Dehornoy's class and Sylows for set-theoretical solutions of the Yang-Baxter equation: Introduction

 \section{Introduction}

 In 1992 Drinfeld (\cite{drinfeld}) posed the question of classifying set-theoretical solutions of the (quantum) Yang--Baxter equation, given by pairs $(X,r)$ where $X$ is a set, $r\colon X\times X\to X\times X$ a bijection satisfying $r_1r_2r_1=r_2r_1r_2$ where $r_i$ acts on the $i$ and $i+1$ component of $X\times X\times X$.
 In \cite{etingof}, the authors propose to study solutions which are involutive ($r^2=\text{id}_{X\times X}$) and non-degenerate (if $r(x,y)=(\lambda_x(y),\rho_y(x))$ then for any $x\in X$, $\lambda_x$ and $\rho_x$ are bijective).
 Since then, many advances have been made on this question and objects introduced: structure group (\cite{etingof}), I-structure (\cite{istruct}), etc. Many equivalent objects are known, but in particular here we are interested in cycle sets, introduced by Rump (\cite{rump}).
 Dehornoy (\cite{rcc}) then studied the structure group (from cycle sets) seen from a Garside perspective (divisibility, word problem, ...), he then concludes with a faithful representation, which will be the base of this article.
-Starting from this representation, we retrieve most of Dehornoy's results in simpler, shorter and self-contained proofs, and other well known results (I-structure, non-degeneracy of finite left-non-degenerate involutive solutions of \cite{rump}).
+Starting from this representation, we obtain new proofs of the Garsideness of the structure group and of the non-degeneracy of finite cycle sets, answering a question of Dehornoy in \cite{dehTalk}, and in general providing a combinatorial and algorithmical approach.
 Then we study finite quotient defined through an integer called the Dehornoy's class of the solution, those quotients are called germs because they come with a natural way to recover the structure monoid and its Garside structure.
 We state the following conjecture on Dehornoy's class (Conjecture \ref{conj1}): \begin{conj*} Let $S$ be a cycle set of size $n$.
-The Dehornoy's class $d$ of $S$ is bounded above by the ``maximum of different products of partitions of $n$ into distinct parts'' and the bound is minimal, i.e. \end{conj*} We then focuses on the germ and its Sylows, with the main result on cycle sets being constructed from the Zappa--Szép product of germs (Theorem \ref{sylows}), this product being a sort of generalized semi-direct products where each term acts on the others : \begin{thm*} Any cycle set can be obtained as the Zappa--Szép product of cycle sets with class a prime power. \end{thm*} Taking decomposability (\cite{cycle}) into account, one can consider that the "basic" cycle sets are of class and size powers of the same prime.
+The Dehornoy's class $d$ of $S$ is bounded above by the ``maximum of different products of partitions of $n$ into distinct parts'' and the bound is minimal, i.e. \end{conj*} And prove it under the following conditions (Proposition \ref{conj-proof}) : \begin{prop*} If $S$ is square-free and its permutation group $\mathcal G$ abelian then the conjecture holds. \end{prop*} We then focuses on the germ and its Sylows, with the main result on cycle sets being constructed from the Zappa--Szép product of germs (Theorem \ref{sylows}), this product being a sort of generalized semi-direct products where each term acts on the others : \begin{thm*} Any finite cycle set can be constructed from the Zappa--Szép product of the germs of cycle sets of class a prime power.\end{thm*} Taking decomposability (\cite{cycle}) into account, one can consider that the "basic" cycle sets are of class and size powers of the same prime.